geoscixyz/gpg/content/seismic/basic_principles.rst

 So even though there is an enhanced amplitude of a transmitted wave in certain situations, there is still loss of energy.
-The ratio of incoming to reflected energy is :math:`E_R` and the ration of incoming to transmitted energy is :math:` E_T`.
-The values of these rations are
+The ratio of incoming to reflected energy is :math:`E_R` and the ratio of incoming to transmitted energy is :math:`E_T`.
+In terms of the impedances on either side of the interface, The energy ratios are

 .. math::
     E_R = \left( \frac{Z_2 - Z_1}{Z_2 + Z_1} \right)^2